briancmorris/Security-Web-Attacks/README.md

 ### Vulnerability:
 The author of the webpage allows the user to overwrite URL parameters that execute a PHP function.
 By editing the cookie value of "challenge", a user can access the flag by injecting PHP code.
 ### Description:
 The first thing I did upon reaching the webpage was open the source code to inspect.
 Observing the php code below the HTML shows us a switch statement that changes on the page URL that is input.
 The default page, introduction page, and privacy page indicate nothing of interest.
 Notably, the contactus page randomly generates a value and stores it in the variable $rand.
 It then sets the cookie value 'challenge'.
-The captcha page then echos the value of challenge.
+The captcha page then echoes the value of challenge.

 By navigating to contactus (http://hw1.kapravelos.com:8089/?page=contactus) and then captcha (http://hw1.kapravelos.com:8089/?page=captcha), we can see the value of challenge.